kasionio/frontend/README.md

 ### Admission

 To join the main course track, the applicants are required to finish tasks listed in [Stage 0.
 Self-Study](contents.md#stage-0-self-study) part of the course and to pass successfully the interview with mentors.
-We highly encourage you to be active in your study process and help other students: answer questions in chants, review pull-requests, report possible errors and suggest solutions.
+We highly encourage you to be active in your study process and help other students: answer questions in chats, review pull-requests, report possible errors and suggest solutions.
 Don’t hesitate to ask questions and let mentors know if you are stuck and need help.
 Your progress is in your hands.

 ### What you will learn